Signed in as:

 Jackson Earth also welcomes EMTs and nurses to step into informal leadership roles during the event, helping guide the team with their experience and steady presence.

 We are deploying an array of sensors that must be interconnected, with all collected data reliably routed back for analysis.
-Among the available communication options, an L‑Band satellite system provides the best balance of low cost and high performance for this mission profile.
+Among the available communication options, a Ku‑Band satellite system provides the best balance of low cost and high performance for this mission profile.
 The next phase is to complete the integration of all sensors and establish a stable data‑retrieval pathway over the Ku‑Band link.
-Cellular network cost v. performance is inadequate.
+Powering this will require additional solar design; we will need help installing.

 Copyright © 2026 Jackson Earth Restoration and Research Center, a Non-Profit Organization - All Rights Reserved.